 Coloured lakes, other-worldly rock formations and stark deserts.
-Bolivian landscapes are almost too surreal to be believed…. until you see them.
+These Bolivia landscapes are almost too surreal to be believed…. until you see them.

 Laguna Colorada (The Red Lake)

 Water so red it looks like blood – the Laguna Colorada (or the Red Lake) hints at what life could look like on another planet.
 The salt waters of the lake incubate the large variety of algae that give the lake its deep colour.
 Those of you currently obsessing over the Planet Earth II flamingos (lets face it, who isn’t) should savour the chance to see the large number of James flamingos who thrive on the plankton in the lake.
 In fact, lets watch that Planet Earth II flamingo video one more time.

 Quebrada de Palala

 The Quebrada de Palala is a short drive outside of Tupiza.
 Thousands of jagged formations (or fins) fill the ravine and come together to create this ethereal Bolivian landscape.
 The mineral-rich soil creates a rainbow of colours and an impressive sight.

 A relatively quiet and sleepy town, Tupiza is best known as the start of the multi-day tours to the Salar de Uyuni.
 Most visitors rush through in a hurry to see the big sights and, in doing so, miss out on exploring the stark and rugged desert that surrounds the town.
 This is Bolivia’s wild west, one-time playground of Butch Cassidy and the Sundance Kid and very much a destination in its own right.